mubashir2329/wagtail-on-cloudrun/README.md

     2. We will enable API's required (refer to table in Resources) for deployment.
     3. We will create an sql instance, database and user.
     4. We will create secrets using secret manager.
+    5. We will configure iam binidings.
-    5. We will use cloud build to run migrations and deploy to cloud run.
+    6. We will use cloud build to run migrations and deploy to cloud run.
-  <strike>6.
-We will create source repo and add trigger to run build on each commit</strike>
+  7. ~~We will create source repo and add trigger to run build on each commit~~.

 ## Prerequisite
 1. Access to GCP account with permissions to create a project with billing and to enable API's.